Lock Files Are Not the Only Option

 posted 26 Aug 2017

 So you want to write a package manager is a good read if you want to understand the idea behind package managers (or – as referred in the text – project dependency managers) such as Go’s Glide or Rust’s Cargo.
 One of the parts it explains in detail is how to resolve a manifest file into a lock file.

 It describes a manifest file as a file “that lists the depended-upon packages to be managed” (among other things), whereas a lock file is “a machine-written file with all the information necessary to [re]produce the full dependency source tree”.

 The part which is important to realise here is that the lock file is used to ensure we can build the project with the exact same set of dependencies.
 Unfortunately, Hyrum’s law says that any change in your library will be a breaking change for someone out there.
 Did you fix a bug by adding some additional checks?
 Someone out there may have their system fall over because of the additional computation time you introduced.
 Did you fix a function that returned some buggy output?
 You can be sure someone out there assumed it was like that by design.

 In this context, it applies to you as a consumer of libraries.
 You certainly want to be sure that what you built and deployed to your staging environment will be identical to what you ship to production.
 And if you need to build and deploy a hotfix, you certainly don’t want some new library version to unintentionally change any part of your program.

-then the version of foo you actually end up with will depend on what versions of
+version of foo you actually end up with will depend on what versions of foo were

 If we instead say you can only specify one version of a dependency in the manifest file, we can use a very straightforward algorithm to resolve dependencies transitively: